rsagroup/rsatoolbox/docs/source/model_specification.rst

     import rsatoolbox
     model = rsatoolbox.model.ModelWeighted('test', rdms)

 The simplest method for fitting this kind of model is an unconstrained linear fit, which maximizes the chosen RDM similarity metric, allowing both negative and positive weights for the RDM.
 More correctly, the weights for each feature component should be constrained to be postive.
 See :ref:`model fitting <model_fitting>` for more information.

+Fitting this type of model generally works better with continuous RDM comparison measures than with the rank correlations.

 Selection models
 ----------------